minhtri2582/debian-lemp-stack/README.md

 ```

 ### Init database
 > Run this for the first time only.
-Database shall be stored in folder db_data next time
+Database shall be stored in folder db_data pernemently
 ```
 # Create database
 docker-compose exec app mysql -e "create database app"